|

 Captioned exhibits are listed in a table of contents (see

 TC) if the Boolean register Lx is true.
-The string Lx
+Such a list uses

 FC [closing-text]